Removals & Storage Kensington

 With 40 years’ experience working in Kensington, we understand the logistic complexities surrounding a move in the area better than anyone.
 We have developed excellent working relationships with the local council and can arrange all parking permits and even road closures on your behalf should the need arise.
-If you require the services of an experienced and trusted removals team, we will provide you with a free, no-obligation pre-move site survey.
+If you require the services of an experienced and trusted house removals team in Kensington, we will provide you with a free, no-obligation pre-move site survey.
 Our highly trained surveyors will review every aspect of your move and your belongings to provide you with your own personal move plan.
-Our highly trained removals and storage operatives can then implement your unique plan to the letter, to ensure your possessions are packed, moved, installed or stored with the care and attention they deserve.
+Our highly trained house removals and storage operatives in Kensington can then implement your unique plan to the letter, to ensure your possessions are packed, moved, installed or stored with the care and attention they deserve.

 When you’re moving house, one of your key priorities will be making sure that your most-valued belongings arrive at your new home in pristine condition.
 Whether that is a family heirloom, passed from generation to generation without incident, or high-tech goods that needs careful and expert handling, you want to know your possessions are in safe hands.

 With a heritage and specialisation in moving fine art and antiques, our experienced removals and storage teams in Kensington are trained to pack, move and unpack any item of home contents with the utmost care and attention.
 We take our training seriously, with an industry-leading programme at our West London facility.
 This is where our team members learn how to pack efficiently but carefully to protect even your most precious collectables from harm during the moving process.

 We know that no two moves are the same, which is why when you contact us, we’ll create a bespoke set of packing and unpacking options to meet your needs and budget.